The Firstbase Guide to Section 179 Deductions

 Additionally, some discretion is recommended when it comes to the type of purchased vehicle.
 Would you really be able to justify the purchase of a $190,000 Bentley SUV as a business expense if your business is a small-scale bake shop?

-• Using Section 179 inappropriately like this could get you into trouble with the IRS, and lead to — at the very least — a reduction in your tax deduction.
+Using Section 179 inappropriately like this could get you into trouble with the IRS and lead to, at the very least, a reduction in your tax deduction.
+Speak to a tax professional if you have any questions about specific 179 deductions.

-Keep in mind that assets you use Section 179 to write off are subject to tax, should you decide to sell them in the future.
+Keep in mind that the assets you use Section 179 to write off are subject to tax if you sell them later on.

 Work vehicles — that is, vehicles which have no or virtually no personal use — generally qualify for a full deduction.
 Examples may include: